What is DDoS?

-Motivations for carrying out a DDoS vary widely, as do the types of individuals and organizations eager to perpetrate this form of cybercrime.
-Some DDoS attacks are carried out by disgruntled individuals and hacktivists wanting to take down a company's servers simply to make a statement, have fun by exploiting weakness, or express disapproval.
+Motivations for carrying out a DDoS vary widely, as do the types of individuals and organizations eager to perpetrate this form of cyberattack.
+Some attacks are carried out by disgruntled individuals and hacktivists wanting to take down a company's servers simply to make a statement, have fun by exploiting weakness, or express disapproval.

 Other DDoS attacks are financially motivated, such as a competitor disrupting or shutting down another business's online operations to steal business away in the meantime.
 Others involve extortion, in which perpetrators attack a company and install hostageware or ransomware on their servers, then force them to pay a large sum for the damage to be reversed.